RayfenWindspear/steam-for-linux_wifi-startup-fix/README.md

 # steam-for-linux_wifi-startup-fix
 A simple fix for the issue with Steam on linux starting the wifi on startup.
 For https://github.com/ValveSoftware/steam-for-linux/issues/3424

+***BEFORE READING ON***

+A much more elegant solution was posted after mine by AnAkIn1 here: https://github.com/ValveSoftware/steam-for-linux/issues/3424#issuecomment-76155772

+This solution prevents Steam from modifying the network status at all.
+This repo will be left intact for archival purposes as I am personally using this same process to prevent my laptop from bringing wifi and bluetooth online after waking from sleep.

 ***DISCLAIMER***